Cooking Mama: Cook Off: Reception

-The game received "mixed" reviews according to video game review aggregator Metacritic.
+The game received "mixed" reviews according to video game review aggregator website Metacritic.

 Prior to the title's release, early press generated a certain level of excitement, with Wired proclaiming Cooking Mama: Cook Off the "Best Game of CES 2007".
 However, after playing the finished product, several reviews noted that the game was not nearly as responsive or intuitive as its predecessor.
 According to reviewers, a simple action with the Wii Remote can be difficult to perform successfully, leading to a frustrating experience.
 While the game was reported to still be fun, the lack of tactile feedback and several nagging control issues detract from the overall enjoyment.

 In Japan, Famitsu gave it a score of one six, two eights, and one seven, for a total of 29 out of 40.
 Elsewhere, in the May 2007 issue, Electronic Gaming Monthlys three editors gave the game marks of 7/10, 7.5/10 and 8/10, earning it an overall score of 7.5 out of 10.
 In 2009, Games Magazine gave it a favorable review, concluding that the game "should appeal to anyone".